Help! How Do I Tell My Parents I'm Changing To A Psychology Degree

 Don’t Confuse Persuasion for Manipulation

 Whether it’s because they’re paying for your studies or simply because they’ve raised you, your parents have a vested interest in you.
 So, it turns out, do you!
 Your career security and satisfaction will bring them peace of mind in their old age.
-For you to have these things, you need to find a job that matches your skills with your interests, and that gives you the chance to contribute to the wellbeing of those around you…. all while still paying the bills.
+For you to have these things, you need to find a job that matches your skills with your interests.
+And that gives you the chance to contribute to the wellbeing of those around you….
+All while still paying the bills.
 You are not trying to coerce them into agreeing to something that is wrong for either you or them.
-You are doing what you’re passionate about, in a career that brings you financial security and a sense of fulfilment.
+You are doing what you’re passionate about.
+In a career that brings you financial security and a sense of fulfilment.
 This can only be a win-win for all.

 “Be upfront and honest in your ‘why’ and ‘how’.”